Storyville Slayer: Timeline

-January 4, 1992, the body of 29-year-old Lydia Madison, who had several arrests on charges of prostitution and drug possession, was found in a ditch under a highway overpass.
-The cause of her death was also declared as strangulation.
+January 4, 1992, the body of 29-year-old Lydia Madison was found dead beneath the South Claiborne Avenue overpass near Earhart Boulevard, which was 8 blocks away from police headquarters.
+Madison had prior arrests for drugs and prostitution, and her cause of death was ruled as strangulation.

 June 2, 25-year-old George Williams' body was found in the LaBranche Wetlands area of St. Charles Parish.
 An autopsy determined that she had been strangled.
 Investigators determined that she was transgender, and had worked as an exotic dancer at a New Orleans nightclub.
 Williams had prior arrest for robbery and drug possession.

 July 25, the body of 33-year-old Brenda Filson was found in the waters of a canal near I-55.
 Like Williams, Filson was transgender and worked at a nightclub under the name 'Brenda Bewitch'.

 September 21, the remains of 29-year-old Regiter Martin were discovered in the waters of another canal near a highway.
 She was an impoverished mother of three who engaged in prostitution and had several previous arrests.

 February 20, 1993, the skeletal remains of 30-year-old Cheryl Lewis were discovered in the waters of a canal near Hahnville.
 Lewis was an impoverished mother of four and known prostitute with several arrests, and had been strangled to death.
 However, while investigating her death, authorities learned that she was last seen alive on February 2, getting into the car of an unidentified white male.
 Her mother Lillian reported her missing the same day.

 February 21, the body of 42-year-old Delores Mack was found in the waters of a canal near a highway, not far from the Lewis crime scene.
 She too had been strangled, but had no known history with either drugs or prostitution.

 During this period, according to investigators, the killer(s) committed several other murders, but due to various circumstances, the bodies of the victims were found only in early 1994.

 February 5, 1994, skeletal remains were found in St. John the Baptist Parish, later determined to be a young woman between the ages of 25 and 35.
 She had been strangled.
 She remains unidentified, as is referred to as "Jane Doe No. 2".